0xcert/docs/api/guides/transfer-asset.md

 ## Prerequisites

 In this guide, we will assume you have gone through the [Asset ledger deployment](asset-ledger-deployment.html#asset-ledger-deployment) guide and have deployed an asset ledger and that you have gone trough [Issue asset](asset-ledger-deployment.html#asset-ledger-deployment) guide and created asset.
-You will also need a MetaMask/Bitski account with some credits.
+You will also need a MetaMask account with some credits.

 ## Usage overview